zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

-3D Survey Collection (3DSC) Structure
+3D Survey Collection (v.
+1.6.0) Structure
 =====================================

 3DSC is divided into several independent panels (at least 9 panels are available on the LTS version) which are automatically displayed on the sidebar of Blender after pressing the *3DSC* tab.